The most common reason for extraction is tooth damage due to breakage or decay.

-It is performed on tooth that is visible in the mouth, usually under local anesthetic, and requires only the use of instrument to elevate and grasp the visible position of the teeth.
+It is performed on a tooth visible in the mouth, usually under local anesthetic.
+It requires only the use of an instrument to elevate and grasp the visible position of the teeth.

 It involves the removal of teeth that cannot be easily accessed, either because they have broken under the gum line or because they have not erupted fully.
 Surgical extractions almost always require an incision.
 In a surgical extraction, the specialist will elevate the soft tissues covering the tooth and bone and may also remove some of the overlying jawbone tissue with a drill.
 Frequently, the tooth may split into multiple pieces to facilitate its removal.